AirshipWeb/airship-website/src/pages/blog/airship-update-april-2020.md

 ## **SUMMARY OF MARCH VIRTUAL MEETING**

-As mentioned in the [*March blog*](https://www.airshipit.org/blog/airship-update-march-2020/) the Airship community came together with a virtual meeting in place of KubeCon.
-This was an all day event held on the 31st of March that served the same purpose as the originally planned face-to-face team meeting at KubeCon, the goals were:
+As mentioned in the [*March blog*](https://www.airshipit.org/blog/airship-update-march-2020/), the Airship community came together with a virtual meeting in place of KubeCon.
+This was an all day event held on the 31st of March that served the same purpose as the originally planned face-to-face team meeting at KubeCon.
+The goals were:
 - Aligning on Airship use cases and high-level design
 - Finalizing actionable low-level design for upcoming scope
 - Reviewing work in progress